-Starting to day trade isn't a decision to be taken lightly.
-It is possible to be successful and earn a good living trading only a few hours per day, but that many months away for people just starting out.
-The first year is tough; there are lots of ups and downs and the only real goal should be not to lose everything.
+Starting a day trading career isn't a decision to be taken lightly.
+It is possible to be successful and earn a good living trading only a few hours per day, but that’s likely many months away for people just starting out.
+The first year is tough; there are lots of ups and downs, and your first realistic goal should be simply not to lose everything.

 Day trading isn't something to do on a whim.
 It requires a sound and rehearsed method that gives you a statistical edge on each trade you make.

 Start by watching live charts (available for free) of an asset move.
 As you watch, ask yourself:

 - How would you get into a trade?

 - How would you get out (for both winning and losing trades)?

 - How much would you risk on the trade and what position size would you take (how many shares of stock, lots of currency, or futures contracts)?

 - After deciding all this, what are the odds the trade will be profitable?
 And if you take similar types of trades 100 times, what tendencies does your strategy show?

 The only way to answer these questions is by implementing the same method over and over again and monitoring the results.
 You can create a strategy by finding tendencies in the daily price action of an asset, or you can learn a strategy from someone else.